lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

   end
 end
 ```
-Well, where is the real data?
-We need a DB, that we'll see next week.
-Let's create a repository class to mimic a DB.
+Where is the real data stored?
+We need a database (that we'll see next week).
+For the moment, let's create a repository class to mimic a database.

 ```ruby
 # task_repository.rb